Firing angle of SCR

 output voltage of AC controller using SCR

-Thus, by knowing the value of firing angle, we can calculate the average load voltage.
-For our example, α = 900 and Vm= 220 X√2, assuming the RMS voltage is 220V.
+Thus, by knowing the value of the firing angle, we can calculate the average load voltage.
+For example, α = 900 and Vm= 220 X√2, assuming the RMS voltage is 220V.
 So, the average load voltage is;

 Solved problem on firing angle of scr